Ajax vs Juventus: Boost for Juve as Cristiano Ronaldo returns to training ahead of Champions League clash | Goal.com

 The Italy international defender was already a doubt for the first leg in Amsterdam with a calf injury and, having missed training on Monday, he was forced to undergo a session away from the group.

-Former Liverpool midfielder Emre Can is also expect to miss the game after he also had to training separately from the rest of the Juve squad as he continues to struggle with ankle problem suffered against AC Milan.
+Former Liverpool midfielder Emre Can is also expected to miss the game after he also had to training separately from the rest of the Juve squad as he continues to struggle with an ankle problem suffered against AC Milan.

 That could see Sami Khedira, who only recently returned to action following a heart problem, take his place in the team in what would be his first start since February 15.